OSInside/kiwi/doc/source/quickstart.rst

 The previous call would run :command:`tox` for different Python versions, checks the source code for errors, and builds the documentation.

-If you want to see the target, use the option :option:`-l` to print a list:
+If you want to see the target, use the option `-l` to print a list:

 .. code:: bash

     $ tox -l

-To only run a special target, use the :option:`-e` option.
+To only run a special target, use the `-e` option.
 The following example runs the test cases for the 3.4 interpreter only:

 .. code:: bash